LambdaLabsML/distributed-training-guide/05-sharding-fsdp/README.md

 This option **heavily** reduces memory requirements - at the cost of a lot of compute and memory bandwidth.
 The forward & backward pass runs on the GPU, then gradients are offloaded to CPU and the optimizer runs on the CPU.

 Note that this option will **NOT reduce peak GPU memory requirements** - each layer will still be fully executed in the GPU.
+However there may be more memory for each layer to use as more memory is stored in the CPU.

 #### Prefetching layer weights